TitanRFS/React-Movie-Search-App/README.md

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.
-- React Router: A library for handling routing in React applications.
 - Axios: A promise-based HTTP client for making API requests.

 ## Contributing